Okay that’s a bit extreme. In fact, there’s a lot that we enjoy about blogging—mainly connecting with you guys.

-In fact, it’s tools like these that have enabled me to make continual progress and establish the audience that I have.
+In fact, it’s tools like these that have enabled us to make continual progress and establish the audience that we have.

-If you’re a serious blogger, I suggest at least checking out each of these seven tools and doing a little experimenting.
+If you’re a serious blogger, we suggest at least checking out each of these seven tools and doing a little experimenting.